actions-marketplace-validations/equipez_run-matlab-command/README.md

 - name: Stress test (timeout => success)
   uses: equipez/run-matlab-command@v1
   with:
-    timeout: 5h  # If the commands are still running after `5h`, the step is terminated and treated as success.
+    timeout: 5h  # If the commands are still running after 5 hours, the step is terminated and treated as success.
     command: |
       disp("Starting stress test");
       my_stress_test();